themillhousegroup/play2-mailgun/README.md

 ### Installation

+#### Add the release repository
-Bring in the library by adding the following to your ```build.sbt```.
+Add the following to your ```build.sbt```:

-  - The release repository:

 ```
    resolvers ++= Seq(
      "Millhouse Bintray"  at "http://dl.bintray.com/themillhousegroup/maven"
    )
 ```

+#### Pick the right version for your Play app
-There are versions for both Play 2.3 and Play 2.4.
-Development of the Play 2.3 code has stopped - the version you want is `0.1.256`.
+There are versions available for Play 2.3 to 2.5.

-If you are on Play 2.4, you'll need to use the latest from the `0.2.x` family, as shown below:
+If you are on Play 2.5, you'll need to use the latest from the `0.3.x` family, as shown below:

-  - The dependency itself:

 ```
    libraryDependencies ++= Seq(
-     "com.themillhousegroup" %% "play2-mailgun" % "0.2.263"
+     "com.themillhousegroup" %% "play2-mailgun" % "0.3.277"
    )

 ```

+Development of the Play 2.3/4 code has stopped, but the library is still available and works well.
+Just substitute the appropriate version number in the above specifier:

+- For **Play 2.3** the version you want is `0.1.256`
+- For **Play 2.4** the version you want is `0.2.263`

 ### Usage